Category Archives: Journal Entries

 Kullen wasn’t exactly thrilled about being summoned.
 As I wasn’t exactly thrilled about being here, I figured that made us even.

 Zhog started us off by dropping a set of keys on the table.
 “I understand you and Smenk were partners,” he said.
-I didn’t know what keys those were for, but I could guess that their owner no longer needed them.
+I didn’t know what those keys were for, but I could guess that their owner no longer needed them.

 Kullen caught on real quick, especially the part about him being a partner.
 I tuned out most of a conversation that I didn’t want to hear.
 When they were done with their scheming, he said, “I see you have someone among you that knows about legalities, right?
 Someone who can draw up papers for claimin’ ownership?”